The Ripple Effect

 Last year, Robin found herself back in school, enrolled in CMC’s intensive six-week program, designed to fast-track graduates to guiding careers.
 The 56-year-old former software engineer struggled to connect with her peers, who were six 20-something-year-old guys.
 She wished to be able to share this challenging and motivating experience with another woman.

-Robin is an editor for Dun Magazine, a female fly angler lifestyle magazine created for women and edited by women.
+Robin is a contributor for Dun Magazine, a female fly angler lifestyle magazine created for women and edited by women.
 She wrote about taking the leap into the fly fishing industry, leaving behind her established career, and reinventing herself through CMC’s fly fishing guide school.
 Her articles have inspired hundreds of women to get out on the water – including some of the students currently enrolled in the program.

 “I learned about Colorado Mountain College and the fly fishing guide program through Dun Magazine,” says Naketa Mauricette Lynick, a fly fishing guide student from Yorktown, Virginia.
 “The article featured Robin and Kaitlin’s personal experiences in the program and how they yearned to connect with other women.”